Slum areas of Mumbai (Bombay) in India

 Dharavi, a slum in India

-The slum of Dharavi is a slum that was founded in 1882s during the British colonial era.
-The slum grew in part because of an expulsion of factories and residents from peninsular city center by colonial government, and from rural poor migrating into urban Mumbai, then called Bombay.
+The slum of Dharavi is a slum that was founded in 1882s during the British colonial era and this particularly slum grew in part because of an expulsion of factories and residents from peninsular city center by colonial government, and from rural poor migrating into urban Mumbai, then called Bombay.
 When photographing in Dharavi it is easy to see that it currently is a multi-religious, multi-ethnic, diverse settlement.
 Dharavi's total population estimates vary between 300,000 to about 1 million people.
 Dharavi has an active informal economy in which numerous household enterprises employ many of the slum residents.
 It exports goods around the world.
 Leather, textiles and pottery products are among the goods made inside Dharavi by the slum residents.
 As a photographer going into the slum of Dharavi, it is understandable that Dharavi has suffered through many incidences of epidemics and other disasters.
 At India's independence from colonial rule in 1947, Dharavi had grown to be the largest slum in Mumbai and all of India.
 It still had a few empty spaces, which continued to serve as waste-dumping grounds for operators across the city.
 Mumbai, meanwhile, continued to grow as a city.
 Soon Dharavi was surrounded by the city, and became a key hub for informal economy.

 Bandra and Wadala, other slum areas in Mumbai